Are you trying to understand California Penal Code Section 148.9: False Identification to Police?

 Many people are not aware of how easy it is to violate PC 148.9.
 The following example shows a way that people could provide false identification to police in Los Angeles:

-Note that – if Man A had succeeded and signed his ticket as Man B – he could be charged under California Penal Code 529: False Impersonation.
-False impersonation can be a more serious act that can even be charged as a felony in California.
+Note that if Man A had succeeded and signed his ticket as Man B, he could be charged under California Penal Code 529: False Impersonation.
+False impersonation can be a more serious action that can even be charged as a felony in California.

 Understanding the Penalties for a PC 148.9 Conviction

 The courts in Los Angeles treat false identification to police as a misdemeanor charge.
-A conviction under PC 148.9 can lead to up to 6 months of time spent in jail.
+A conviction under PC 148.9 can lead to up to six months of time spent in jail.
 Individuals may also be forced to pay fines after a conviction.
+Beyond the direct penalties that come with an arrest for false identification, this charge can have lasting repercussions.

 Note that individuals can face additional penalties if they are pulled over for a DUI or another serious crime.
-Lying to the police could cause the court to punish an individual more harshly for the crime they were initially accused of.
+Lying to the police could cause the court to punish an individual more harshly for the crime of which they were initially accused.

 Building a Legal Defense to False Identification to Police Charges

-Many people are not sure how to go about defending themselves for charges for false identification to police.
-There are a number of legal defenses that can work to beat this charge, including:
+Many people are not sure how to go about defending themselves against charges for false identification to police.
+There are a number of legal defenses that can work to beat this charge.
+One common defense is that you did not know you were speaking to a police officer.

 Lying is generally frowned upon in our society.
 However, there is a legal difference between lying to a police officer and lying to someone else.
 If you legitimately did not realize you were speaking with a police officer, you may be able to beat a PC 148.9 charge.